James Scott Howard

 James Scott Howard (September 2, 1798 – March 1, 1866) was a public servant in Canada West.
 He served as postmaster in the Town of York and later was the first postmaster in the newly formed City of Toronto government.
 He lost his position during the Upper Canada Rebellion in 1837.

 Biography

-Early years
+Early and personal life

+Howard was born on September 2, 1798, to John Howard and Mary Scot in Bandon, County Cork in what is now the Republic of Ireland.
+At 21, he left Ireland in 1819 and briefly settled in Fredericton, New Brunswick.
+There, he met and married Salome McLean, becoming the son-in-law of Archibald McLean.
+Together, James and Salome would have three children.